 Now your banker will organise for loan contracts to be issued.
-This can be emailed directly to you, printed off at your local Suncorp store or sent in the mail depending on which is most convenient.
-The documents will detail our obligations as your bank and your obligations as a mortgagee.
+This can be emailed directly to you, printed off at your local Suncorp branch or sent in the mail depending on which is most convenient.

 At this stage it’s important you read and fully understand your financial obligations with the bank.
 You will have an opportunity to ask and get any final questions addressed with your lending specialist.

 Depending on which state you are in, the mortgage documents might need to be witnessed by a Justice of Peace or Solicitor.

 We will take your completed loan documents and get them reviewed by our validation team, they will then forward documents to our settlement agent to organise with your conveyancer a settlement day and time for your new home.